FREQUENTLY ASKED QUESTIONS

 HOW IS THE TEST COMPLETED?

 In order to detect the COVID-19 virus, we need to obtain a sample from cells in the lining of the nasal passages.
 As such, we use a nasal swab (like a very fine cotton swab) and gently insert it deep into the nose and turn it in order to get collect potentially infected cells.
-This swab is then sent to a laboratory where special testing confirms the presence or absence of the virus.
+This swab is then sent to a laboratory where special testing called Polymerase Chain Reaction (PCconfirms the presence or absence of the virus.

 If the virus particles are found, the test is considered positive and the patient is confirmed to have an infection with COVID-19.